bsgreenb/symposion/DEVELOPMENT_README.md

 * Important!
 Read the documentation on setting up the Teams app on startup at ```symposion/docs/teams.rst```, which will explain how to run the command line tool to set up this functionality.
 Once completed, if at any time in the course of development/deployment you are prompted to drop ‘stale or unused’ table ‘Reviews | Review’, respond by typing ‘no’.
 Entering ‘yes’ will disable the Teams functionality.
 Most likely to happen on ‘syncdb’ or during migrations.

+### Setting up the Symposion admin when first starting to work on the repo:

+The following should be added (see screenshots directory for more details):

+Conferences:
+conference
+sections

+Proposals:
+proposal kinds
+proposal sections

+Sites:
+localhost

+Site tree:
+site tree

+Sponsorship:
+sponsor levels
+benefits